Father · Son · Holy Spirit

 God the Holy Spirit

 The Holy Spirit is the most neglected person of the Trinity and the most immediately present.
-He is not a spiritual atmosphere or a religious feeling — He is a person who lives inside you, intercedes for you, and is actively forming you into the likeness of Christ.
+He is not a spiritual atmosphere — He is a person who lives inside you, intercedes for you, and is actively forming you into the likeness of Christ.

 Better That I Go — Jesus's Astonishing Promise

-In John 16:7, Jesus says something stunning: "It is for your good that I am going away.
+In John 16:7, Jesus says: "It is for your good that I am going away.
 Unless I go away, the Advocate will not come to you; but if I go, I will send him to you."
-Think about what this means: Jesus is saying that the Spirit's presence is better for the disciples than His own bodily presence.
 The Spirit is not a consolation prize for people who missed Jesus — He is the fullness of God's presence distributed to every believer simultaneously, everywhere, always.
 The incarnation was local; the Spirit's presence is universal and internal.

 🌊